SebZal/github-trello-task-importer/README.md

 ## Assumptions

-- Tasks are imported to a GitHub project where no issues have been created before.
+- Tasks are imported to a GitHub project where no issues or pull requests have been created before.
 - Issues are closed if they are in list "Done" or "Testing" in Trello.
 - User is assignee for all issues.
 - User is the owner of the repository.